adalundhe/cfn-check/README.md

 ### Nested Ranges

-CloudFormation often involes nested arrays, and navigates these can make for long and difficult-to-read Queries.
+CloudFormation often involes nested arrays, and navigating these can make for long and difficult-to-read Queries.
 To help reduce Query length, `cfn-check` supports nesting Range Tokens.
 For example, when evaluating:

 ```yaml
 ZipFile: !Join